EmilieAig/BikeProjectTeam7/Code/Scripts/Readme.md

 #  Scripts File Description:

-This file contains all the code scripts we created to successfully complete our project:
+This file contains all the code scripts we created to successfully complete our project.

+Before running the scripts we will describe below, the first step is to run the requirements.txt file (detailed explanations in the file) present at the root of the project to create the associated virtual environment and install the packages you will need to run the code.

 ### Animation_Bike.py
    This file contains a Python class that allowed us to create the video of cyclists' trips, visualizing their movements over time.